StewartSethA/VesuviusInkGenerator/README.md

 In this way, we can visualize **what the model has been trained to look for**, and directly visualize signals that look maximally (or minimally) "inky".

 So far there are four primary modes of use:
-(1) Maximize ink signal starting from a random noise volume, (2) Maximize ink signal starting from an existing scroll volume, (3) Minimize ink signal starting from a random noise image, (4) Minimize ink signal starting from an existing scroll volume
+1. Maximize ink signal starting from a random noise volume
+2. Maximize ink signal starting from an existing scroll volume,
+3. Minimize ink signal starting from a random noise image,
+4. Minimize ink signal starting from an existing scroll volume

 We can also do diffs to isolate the changes made to a random block or scroll segment that would maximize or minimize the ink signal.